-Parking at MSKCC is available in the garage on East 66th Street between York and First Avenues.
-To reach the garage, enter East 66th Street from York Avenue.
+Parking at MSK is available in the garage on East 66th Street between York and First Avenues.
+To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a tunnel that goes from the garage into the hospital.
-There are also commercial garages nearby: 4 on East 69th Street between First and Second Avenues and 3 on East 65th Street between First and Second Avenues.
-For questions about prices, call 212-639-2338.
+There is a pedestrian tunnel that goes from the garage into the hospital.
+If you have questions about prices, call 212-639-2338.

 You will be given a hospital gown, robe, and non-skid socks.

-An IV line will be started.
-You will receive medication through the IV line to control pain and anxiety.
-Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.
+Your anesthesiologist (specialized doctor or nurse who will give you medication to make you sleepy) will place an IV line into one of your veins.
+You will get medication through the IV line to control pain and to make you drowsy.
+Your anesthesiologist will also monitor your blood pressure, heart rate, breathing, and oxygen levels during your procedure.

-When you wake up after your procedure, you will be in the PACU.
+When you wake up after your procedure, you will be in the post anesthesia care unit (PACU).
 Your nurse will continue to monitor your heart rate, breathing, and blood pressure.
-Once you are fully awake, your nurse will give you a drink and a light snack.
-He or she will remove your IV line.
+Once you’re fully awake, your nurse will give you a drink and a light snack.
+They will also remove your IV line.

-If your port will be used the day of your procedure, an access needle will be in the port covered by a dressing.
-There will also be a small dressing over incision.
+If your port will be used the day of your procedure, an access needle will already be in the port, and the port and needle will be covered by a bandage.
+You will also have a small bandage over your incision.

 You may have some discomfort at your incision site for the first 24 to 48 hours.
 You will be prescribed pain medication for discomfort.
 Use the medication as instructed.

-A bandage will cover a small incision on your chest.
+You will have a bandage covering the small incision on your chest.
 This bandage can be removed 48 hours after your procedure.
-You may have Steri-Strips® (adhesive tape) or Dermabound® which is topical skin glue under your bandage.
+You may have Steri-Strips® (adhesive tape) or Dermabond under your bandage.
 These are used to help hold the incision together and to promote healing.
-They should be left in place until they peel off on their own.
-This should happen about 2 weeks after your procedure.
+Leave them in place until they peel off on their own, usually about 2 weeks after your procedure.

-The stitches are under the skin and will dissolve on their own.
+If your doctor also used sutures to close your incision, they are under your skin and will dissolve on their own.
 This may take several weeks.

-- Keep your bandage dry.
-You may take a sponge bath as long as your bandage does not get wet.
+- For the first 24 hours after your procedure, keep your bandage dry.
+You may take a sponge bath as long as your bandage doesn’t get wet.

-- Do not soak in a bathtub or pool.
+- You can take a shower 48 hours (2 days) after your procedure, as long as a needle isn’t connected to your port.
+Don’t soak in a bathtub or pool.
 When washing, be gentle with your skin around the port site.
-You can cleanse gently with soap, but don’t use a washcloth a scrubbing cloth or brush.
+You can wash gently with soap, but don’t use a washcloth or brush.
 Rinse your skin well and pat it dry with a soft towel.

-- You may go completely underwater in a bathtub or pool as long as a needle is not connected to your implanted port.
+- You can start taking baths 1 to 2 weeks after your procedure.
+Your doctor will tell you when this is.
+You may go completely underwater in a bathtub or pool as long as a needle isn’t connected to your port.

 Your doctors and nurses will give you instructions on what exercises and movements you can do while your incisions are healing.
 Check with your doctor or nurse before starting any exercises, such as:

-- You notice swelling or a growing bruise at the site.
+- Have swelling or a growing bruise at the site of your port.

-- You notice pus or fluid coming from the incision.
+- Have pus or fluid coming from your incision(s).